uptane/deployment-considerations/repositories.md

 Depending on the OEM's requirements, this API MAY require authentication before primaries are allowed to download updates.
 The OEM is free to use any authentication method.
 Such a choice affects only how certain the OEM can be that it is communicating with authentic primaries, and does not affect how resilient ECUs are to a compromise of the image repository.

+## Specifying wireline formats
+In setting up the Uptane program, an implementer will need to specify data structures to specify how information, such as cryptographic hashes, digital signatures, and public keys, should be encoded.
+As the guiding principle of the Uptane framework is to give each implementer as much design flexibility as possible, the Uptane Standard does not specify particular data binding formats.
+Instead, OEMs and suppliers can utilize protocols and formats already in use on legacy update systems, or can select formats to ensure interoperability with other essential technologies.

+To facilitate this step, Uptane implementer can choose to write a POUF, an added specification in which an implementer can specify its choices for Protocols, Operations, Usage and Formats.
+A POUF provides an easy way for an implementer to specify the elements that can ensure interoperability, and can be customized as needed for different makes and models of autos and/or for the special needs of fleet owners, and for police or military vehicles.

+Information on writing a POUF can be found at the POUF [Purpose and Guidelines](https://uptane.github.io/pouf.html) page on this website.
+A sample POUF, written for the [Uptane Reference Implementation](https://uptane.github.io/reference_pouf.html) offers sample metadata written in [ASN.1/DER](https://github.com/uptane/uptane.github.io/blob/master/reference_pouf.md#file-formats).